Can a Mississippi town shut off water service from another utility to collect on its own sewer bill?

 A: Establish, maintain, and collect rates for the facilities and services it offers, and discontinue "any or all of the services upon any failure to promptly pay the charges fixed for the services."
 The authority is service-specific.
 The municipality cannot reach beyond what it provides.

-Q: What is an interlocal agreement?
+Q: What is the interlocal agreement the opinion mentions?

 Q: What if the home was originally on septic?